Cinders-P/nightlife-coord/README.md

 See it in action: https://nightlight.herokuapp.com/

 Nightlife Coordinator project for FCC.

 Note: must use node version 6.x because it totally broke with anything below :( (ES6 stuff)

+Strayed from my normal bootstrap and used the much lighter Skeleton for this.